Fabricated Feel

 We are not being replaced.

-We are being absorbed.
+We are acting willingly.

 And the monster is not external.